Nadungamuwa Raja: History

-Nadungamuwa village has been home to temple elephants since 1917, when Livnis Perera, the grandfather of Raja's final owner, Harsha Dharmavijaya, bought an elephant in order to take his younger brother in a procession to the Balummahara Godagedara Pirivena, Perera.
+Raja was born c.
+1953 in Mysore, India.
+The village of Nadungamuwa has been home to temple elephants since 1917, when Livnis Perera, the grandfather of Raja's final owner, Harsha Dharmavijaya, bought an elephant in order to take his younger brother in a procession to the Balummahara Godagedara Pirivena, Perera.
 That elephant was the first in the Nadungamuwa elephant lineage.
 The village of Nadungamuwa celebrated the centenary of the lineage in 2018 with Raja, who was considered to be the most important elephant in the country.

-Raja was one of two elephant calves bestowed upon a veteran native physician monk who resided in the Nilammahara Temple, boralesgamuwa, 1st owner is Neelammahara purana temple desheeya manasika wedaduru - Dr, dehiwala dammaloka himi and desheeya manasika wedaduru - Dr,dehiwala buddha rakkitha himi.(sri lanka no ruls and no register sisterm for elephnts,1950 to 1970) .2 nd Owner is horana/Bandaragama mr, Herbert wickramasinghe mantree.now last owner is = Dr. Harsha Dharmavijaya.
-Jayachamarajendra Wadiyar, the Maharaja of Mysore, in appreciation for curing his relative's lengthy illness.
 In 1978, when Raja was 25 years old, he was acquired from his second owner, Herbert Wickramasinghe, a former parliamentarian from Bandaragama, for Rs.
 75,000.
 His new owner was Dharmavijaya Veda Ralahamy, an eminent Ayurvedic physician.
 After the death of Ralahamy, the elephant was looked after by his son, Harsha Dharmavijaya, also an Ayurvedic doctor.
 Raja was attended by four mahouts over his lifetime: Seaman, Soma, Simon, and finally Wilson Kodithuwakku, known locally as "Kalu Mama", who cared for Raja for more than 15 years.
-Indika Jayasinghe from Polgahawela worked as the helper of Kalu Mama.